SerhiyMakarenko/bookinfo-tester/README.md

 ```
 About aim of the `environment_setup.sh` I told earler.

-`minikube-net.xml` provides a modified network config for `minikube-net` KVM network that will be created by default during minikube run.
-I have made this to free IP addresses after `192.168.39.200` from DHCP to give some from this range to MetalLB.
+`minikube-net.xml` provides a modified network config for `minikube-net` KVM network that usually created by default during minikube run.
+I have made this to free IP addresses in range `192.168.39.200/29` from DHCP to give them to MetalLB.

 `metallb_configmap.yaml` -- config map for K8s to assign IP addresses to Istio ingress load balancer.